DestructiveBurn/spatial-audio-switcher/README.md

 - DTS Headphone:X
 - DTS:X for Home Theatre
 - Windows Sonic for Headphones
+-
+### 🖥️ Playback Device Switcher
+- Opens Windows Sound Panel.
+It’s the same as Sound but less confusing to some.

 ### ⚙️ Audio Settings
 - **Advanced**: Opens SoundVolumeView by NirSoft